 This report includes results from several tests for various constituents.
 Mojave Water Agency routinely monitors for constituents in the Agency's drinking water in accordance with Federal and State laws.
 Substances that are not detected (ND) are not listed.
 Values accompanied by < indicate a result less than the detection limit.

-The results below represent drinking water quality tests performed by Mojave Water Agency on the R3 wholesale water system and represents water produced from Wells 1, 2, 3, 4, & 5.
-These wells provide high quality drinking water through service connections to the cities of Victorville and Hesperia upon request.
+The results below represent drinking water quality tests performed by Mojave Water Agency on Wells 1, 2, 3, 4, & 5 in the R3 wholesale water system.
+These wells provide high quality drinking water through service connections to the cities of Victorville, Hesperia and Adelanto upon request.
 Contact your local water provider for detailed information on your water quality and where your water comes from.